 How to set the thread tension on a sewing machine?

-If you have trouble with your stitches being uneven or coming out too loose, try tightening the tension.
+Try tightening the tension if you have trouble with your stitches being uneven or coming out too loose.
 If the stitches are too tight or gathering the fabric, loosen the tension.
-It may take a bit of trial and error to find the perfect tension for your particular project, but it will be a breeze once you get the hang of it!
+It may take a bit of trial and error to find the perfect tension for your project, but it will be a breeze once you get the hang of it!

 How to install a foot presser on a sewing machine?

-It is imperative to have a foot presser on your sewing machine because it helps keep the fabric in place while you sew.
-There are different foot pressers available, but the most common one is the snap-on type.
+A foot presser on your sewing machine is imperative because it helps keep the fabric in place while you sew.
+Different foot pressers are available, but the snap-on type is the most common.
 You can also find other types that screw on or clamp onto the sewing machine.

 Most sewing machines come with a foot presser already installed.
-If yours doesn’t, then you will need to purchase one and install it yourself.
+You will need to purchase one and install it yourself if yours doesn’t.
 Here are the steps on how to install a foot presser on a sewing machine:

 1. Unplug the sewing machine from the power source.